imamankishore/100-Days-of-Deep-Learning/README.md

 ## 🚀 Why This Challenge?

 Deep Learning is the foundation of modern Artificial Intelligence.
 From computer vision to natural language processing, deep learning models have transformed how machines understand data.
-This repository captures my consistent effort over 100 days to:
+This repository captures my consistent effort over 100 days to:-

 - Understand core deep learning concepts from scratch
 - Build models using frameworks like TensorFlow and PyTorch